raajeshmenghwar/wazuh-soc-siem-solution/network-monitoring/suricata-ids-integration.md

 nano /etc/suricata/suricata.yaml

+1. Change the HOME_NET with your own iP Address, simple open a new terminal/tab and fire the command ifconfig also note the interface aslo in my case my interface is ens33, and ip address is <YOUR_IP_ADDRESS>

 Add the following configuration to the /var/ossec/etc/ossec.conf file of the Wazuh agent.
 This allows the Wazuh agent to read the Suricata logs file:
 <ossec_config>